libp2p/specs/pubsub/gossipsub/gossipsub-v1.0.md

 ### Ambient Peer Discovery

 Before peers can exchange pubsub messages, they must first become aware of each others' existence.
-There are several practical peer discovery mechanisms that can be employed, for example, randomly walking a DHT, rendezvous protocols, etc.
+There are several peer discovery mechanisms available, for example: MulticastDNS for local area networks, random-walks through the libp2p-kad-dht, rendezvous protocols, and any other that conforms with the Peer Discovery interface for libp2p.

 As peer discovery is broadly useful and not specific to pubsub, neither the [pubsub interface spec][pubsub-interface-spec] nor this document prescribe a